RyanClementsHax/notes/cloud/aws/route53.md

 - routing policy
   - simple
     - for a single resource that performs a given function for your domain
-    - ex: web server that serves content from some domain
+    - e.g. web server that serves content from some domain
   - failover
     - when you want to configure active-passive failover
     - one active app, and a standby one to be routed traffic to when the active one fails